toddaustin07/googlecast/README.md

 Now when your routine is triggered, the text will first be sent to Google for conversion to audio, and then played on your device.

+#### Presets
+When using a preset in a routine, enter the the preset in this format: preset# (e.g. preset1, preset2, etc.).
+Ensure the word 'preset' is entered in all lower case.

 #### Other
 An 'invisible' switch is included in each cast device which can be used by external SmartThings integrations for simple media control.
 Configure the desired actions in device Settings